Benfotiamina

 Accu-Chek · Contour

-Autoimmune disorder in which the immune system destroys the beta cells of the islets of Langerhans, resulting in absolute insulin deficiency.
+An autoimmune condition in which the immune system destroys the beta cells in the islets of Langerhans, resulting in an absolute insulin deficiency.
 Without treatment, it rapidly progresses to diabetic ketoacidosis — a life-threatening emergency.

 Polyuria (frequent urination), polydipsia (extreme thirst), rapid weight loss without dieting, paradoxical polyphagia, fatigue, blurred vision, recurrent infections.
 In children: new-onset nocturnal enuresis, irritability.
-Ketoacidosis: vomiting, abdominal pain, Kussmaul breathing, acetone odour.
+Ketoacidosis: vomiting, abdominal pain, Kussmaul breathing, acetone-smelling breath.

-Fasting blood glucose over 126 mg/dl, random glucose over 200 mg/dl with symptoms, HbA1c above 6.5%.
-Anti-GAD, anti-IA2, anti-insulin antibodies confirm autoimmune aetiology.
+Fasting blood glucose above 126 mg/dl, random blood glucose above 200 mg/dl with symptoms, HbA1c above 6.5%.
+Anti-GAD, anti-IA2, and anti-insulin antibodies confirm the autoimmune etiology.
 Low C-peptide.

-Self-monitoring — capillary blood glucose 4-7 times/day OR continuous glucose monitor (CGM — Libre, Dexcom).
+Self-monitoring — capillary blood glucose 4-7 times/day OR continuous monitor (CGM — Libre, Dexcom).

-Strictly as adjuvant — they do NOT replace insulin:
+Strictly as adjuncts — they do NOT replace insulin:

-Glucose or glucagon for hypoglycaemia — essential items in the personal kit.
+Glucose or glucagon for hypoglycemia — essential items in your personal kit.

 Search the pharmacy

-Beyond the OTC adjuncts above, you can browse whole medicine and supplement categories, with prices compared across Dr. Max, Catena, Tei, HelpNet.
-CANAMED is the official ceiling price for prescription items.
-Category pages are in Romanian — the comparator works the same way for you.
+Beyond the OTC products listed above, you can also browse whole medicine and supplement categories, with prices compared across the major chains (Dr. Max, Catena, Tei, HelpNet) and CANAMED as the official ceiling price for prescription items.

 Step by step

 Open the interactive map and grant location permission — you'll see pharmacies sorted by distance with their opening hours and a one-tap route in Google Maps.
-For overnight or weekend trips, switch on the 24/7 filter.
-For type 1 diabetes some medicines need a prescription — make sure you have a valid one (electronic or paper) before you leave, to avoid wasted trips.
+For overnight or weekend trips, switch on the 24/7 filter to keep only the on-call ones.
+For type 1 diabetes mellitus some medicines need a prescription — make sure you have a valid one (electronic or paper) before you leave, to avoid wasted trips.

 See also